ToF-/Domain/README.md

 We want to deal with failure conditions in a graceful way.
 Our program should not stop abruptly with a strange message like `no parse`, but instead not print a clear diagnostic, and possibly propose a way for the user to remedy the condition.

 What parts of the program should change?
-Well, every part where the program calls a function that is not /total/.
+Well, every part where the program calls a function that is not *total*.
 A function is said to be total if it returns a result for each possible value of its argument.

-For example, `head` in the expression `content <- readFile (head args)` is not total and could halt the program, with an /"empty list"/ message.
+For example, `head` in the expression `content <- readFile (head args)` is not total and could halt the program, with an *"empty list"* message.
 On the other hand, the function:
 ```haskell
 lookup :: Eq a => a -> [(a, b)] -> Maybe b
 ```
-for example /is/ a total function, and will not interrupt the program.
+for example *is* a total function, and will not interrupt the program.

-☞ /(`head` is used inside the function `summary` in the expression `transactionCategory . head`.
+☞ *(`head` is used inside the function `summary` in the expression `transactionCategory . head`.
 Does it constitute a risk of halting the program in case we apply it on an empty list?
-Why?)/
+Why?)*

 If a function is not total, one safe way to use it is to combine it with a data type that can represent failure.
 The `Either` type constructor is just designed for such representations, and we will us it.
 To make things a bit clearer, let's first define a type synonym for the `String` used as messages.
 ```haskell